 is a small business created by Dave and Liz.

 Can I find Dreamkeepers in my local comic or bookshop?

 Probably not - we can't (yet) print books on a massive scale, so we

 don't fit inside the discount structures of most retailers.
-But we're working on opening up retail placement for indy-scaled creators like us.

 you go with a larger publisher?